Get Career Guidance Grounded in the Standard

 5/7 markers evidenced.

-Missing: Leads architecture for a product or platform area; Mentors others
+Missing: Leads architecture for a product or platform area; Mentors others on review quality; Defines review standards for the area

 Without --target, readiness checks against the next level above your current level.
 To check against a specific level, add the --target flag: